‘My favourite player is Zidane’ – Liverpool’s Wijnaldum reveals reason behind his shirt number | Goal.com

 Zidane, who also spent five years at Serie A giants Juventus, famously wore the shirt number and it has inspired Dutchman Wijnaldum to follow suit, wearing it throughout his Premier League career.

-“Number five is a really special number for me,” Wijnaldum wrote in a post on social media.
+“Number five is a really special number for me,” Wijnaldum said in an Instagram Live broadcast.
 “It was my lucky number when I was young but also because my favourite player, Zinedine Zidane, was playing with number five.

 “I was really happy that I could start my professional career as number five.
 Since then I've played with number five at Newcastle and when I came to Liverpool, the club basically kept number five for me.
 I was really happy with that.”